 Creatively named Large Chocolate Chip Cookies is is my take on Sherry Yard’s chocolate chip cookie recipe from her book, Desserts by the Yard.
 The book starts with desserts from Sherry Yard’s life as a girl growing up in Brooklyn, then moves on with more recipes from her life as a young pastry student and chef to her current status as the pastry queen of Beverly Hills.
-I probably could have chose a more interesting recipe from the book, but alas I went with my usual favorite — chocolate chip.
+I probably could have chosen a more interesting recipe from the book, but alas I went with my usual favorite — chocolate chip.
 Yard’s recipe did not disappoint!

 Large Chocolate Chip Cookies